Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 He then bowed and prolonged his bowing, but it was less than the first bowing.
 He then lifted his head and then stood up and prolonged his standing, but it was less than the first standing.
 He then bowed and prolonged bowing and it was less than the first bowing.
 He then prostrated himself; then he turned about, and the sun had become bright, and he addressed the people.

-In his well-known book, The Prescribed Prayer Made Simple, the prominent Muslim scholar Sheikh Tajjuddin B. Shu`aib, Director of King Fahd Mosque in Culver City, California, USA, wrote:
+In his book, The Prescribed Prayer Made Simple, Sheikh Tajjuddin B. Shu`aib, Director of King Fahd Mosque in Culver City, California, USA, wrote:

 Kusoof, or solar eclipse, is the partial or total cutting off of the sun’s light when the moon comes between it and the earth.
 People used to associate this unusual phenomenon with some superstitious reasons.
 It happened that the sun eclipsed on the day the Prophet’s son Ibrahim died in Madinah, so some people attributed that to his death.
 Hence, the Prophet took the opportunity to correct the people’s mistaken notion about the solar eclipse.